RobbeDGreef/carbon-ir/docs/operations.md

     %3 = load i32* %1

 We built on the example just above and now the register 3 will hold the value 5.

+The load operation accepts either a global variable identifier or a register as its argument.

 ### Global arrays (and variables)
 Global identifiers always start with an at (@) symbol followed by the identifier itself.